 Generally-speaking, I think there is an element of deep hypocrisy in figures of or close to the British establishment lecturing Corbyn on who he has associated or engaged with in the past or during the conflict in the north of Ireland given the activities we know the British state and its proxies were engaged in over the course of the three decades of hostilities.

 What have we got?
-You name it.
-Massacring of innocent civilians, extensive state collusion with supposedly-illegal loyalist paramilitaries, extra-judicial killings emanating from a shoot-to-kill policy, legalised death-squads operating from within the British army in the form of the Military Reaction Force, the Special Reconnaissance Unit and the Force Research Unit, false-flag operations, torture and abuse (including waterboarding) of detainees, mass internment of “suspects” (who were overwhelmingly nationalist by an approximate ratio of 19:1) without trial, a curfew, widespread use of potentially-lethal rubber and plastic bullets, use of civilians and entire residential estates as “human shields”, intimidation and harassment of nationalist communities, blowing up border roads and bridges (thus further depriving many communities of fulfilling their social and economic potential), black propaganda and so on…
+You name it: massacring of innocent civilians; extensive state collusion with supposedly-illegal loyalist paramilitaries; extra-judicial killings emanating from a shoot-to-kill policy; legalised death-squads operating from within the British army in the form of the Military Reaction Force, the Special Reconnaissance Unit and the Force Research Unit; false-flag operations; torture and abuse (including waterboarding) of detainees; mass internment of “suspects” (who were overwhelmingly nationalist by an approximate ratio of 19:1) without trial; a curfew; widespread use of potentially-lethal rubber and plastic bullets; use of civilians and entire residential estates as “human shields”; intimidation and harassment of nationalist communities; blowing up border roads and bridges (thus further depriving many communities of their social heart-beat and of the capability to fulfil their economic potential); black propaganda and so on…

 Those activities aren’t quite popular knowledge like the worst of the IRA’s misdeeds are and they’re certainly not as well-known on the British side of the Irish Sea.
 Neither is it well-known that the British army were considerably less discriminate statistically in who they killed or targeted than the IRA were.
 And yet the label “terrorist” is reserved exclusively for the latter, but would never ever be applied to the former, by the British establishment and mainstream media.